Resources

 Number of courses outside department that are required

-All graduate students (Masters and PhD) must take at least two courses outside the Industrial and Operations Engineering Department.
+All IOE graduate students (Master’s and PhD) must take at least 3 credit hours of courses outside the Industrial and Operations Engineering Department.

 Number of courses outside department that are recommended